BoredTruckOwner/LS_Based_Engine_Repository/Quick Start Guides/README.md

 * __Try re-reading the BIN from your PCM.__

 You may have just expereienced a wierd connection issue, re-reading is the easiest way to check.

+### If you would like contribute to this section reach out to me by emailing boredtruckowner@gmail.com.